jiahaoxiang2000/nvim-config/lua/vscode-config/README.md

 - `<leader>gc` - Commit staged changes
 - `<leader>gp` - Git push
 - `<leader>gl` - Git pull
+- `gs` (visual mode) - Stage selected lines

+#### Diagnostic Navigation

+- `]d` - Go to next diagnostic
+- `[d` - Go to previous diagnostic
+- `]c` - Go to next change in compare/diff editor
+- `[c` - Go to previous change in compare/diff editor

 #### Advanced Workflows

 - `<leader>wa` - Save all and format document
 - `<leader>fi` - Show current file information (displays file name, line count, language, and selection status)

 **Note**: All custom keybindings use the VSCode API for seamless integration and include proper insert mode handling with `vscode.with_insert()` where appropriate.
 The keybindings are organized into logical sections for better workflow integration.
+These keybindings are defined in `keymaps.lua` and loaded automatically.

 ## Highlight Color Palette (Colorblind-Friendly)